-This prospectus also contains statistical data and estimates that we obtained from industry publications and reports.
+This prospectus contains statistical data and estimates that we obtained from industry publications and reports.
 These publications typically indicate that they have obtained their information from sources they believe to be reliable, but do not guarantee the accuracy and completeness of their information.
-Although we have assessed the information in the publications and found it to be reasonable and believe the publications are reliable, we have not independently verified their data.
+Some data contained in this prospectus is also based on our internal estimates.
+We are responsible for the information contained in the prospectus and believe it to be reasonable.